SpielmannLab/2022_TRalpha1_Sreenivasan/readme.md

 4. Run Figure_Generation/make_figures.nf (nextflow run Figure_Generation/make_figures.nf) to perform custom analysis used in this manuscript as well as generate figures presented in the manuscript.

 Note.
-Absolute paths are used at certain instances, which will need to be adapted, as needed Note.
+Absolute paths are used at certain instances, which will need to be adapted, as needed.
+Note.
 Anaconda was used to set up the necessary environments